FAQ: INFORMATION FOR SAE STUDENTS SURROUNDING COVID-19

-All classes, whether online or on campus, will occur at exactly the same time as usual.
+All classes, whether online or on campus, will typically occur at exactly the same time as usual.
+If there are any changes to your timetable, you will be notified in advance.
 Check your timetable published in Axis, or chat with your Course Coordinator if you are unsure.

-The IT survey we undertook last month has shown almost all students have a computer and/or internet access.
-However we appreciate that some students may need to borrow an SAE Auckland computer in order to access online classes.
-If this is required, please contact IT on firstname.lastname@example.org
+The IT survey we undertook last year has shown almost all students have a computer and/or internet access.
+However we appreciate that some students may need to borrow an SAE Auckland computer in order to access online classes, or need financial help to access their online classes.
+If this is required, please contact Student Support to discuss options.

 Online classes will occur primarily over Zoom or Google meets.
 The link to the zoom room or google meet space will be put on your course Slack page.
 You do not need to install the app on your computer or phone, however you are welcome to.
 If you are click on the link in the Slack page, you’ll be automatically directed to the online class where your teacher will be waiting.

 Yes.
 Attendance is expected and recorded, just as we would in face to face classes.